Skip to main content

 4. Select the lead object type that the events happen to.
 This object is the Case Key.

-5. Select the events that are relevant for the process you are tracing.
+5. In the list of events, check the box to select each of the events that are relevant for the process you are tracing.

 Tip